Bruce Wolf: Work at WFLD-TV

 In 2003, Wolf publicly criticized a sportscasting rival at WMAQ-TV for wearing a Chicago Bears logo shirt while covering Bears' pre-season games, suggesting that the move undermined the rival's credibility.
 A year later, however, Wolf himself wore a Chicago Cubs hat and jacket, along with WFLD colleague Tamron Hall, while covering the Cubs' opening day festivities.
-In an interview with the Chicago Sun-Times, Wolf labeled his Cubs-related action was "hypocrisy," and combined a line from the movie Caddyshack with a quotation from the 17th-century French writer François de La Rochefoucauld in elaborating further: "But as La Rochefoucauld said: 'Hypocrisy is the homage that vice pays to virtue.'
+In an interview with the Chicago Sun-Times, Wolf labeled his Cubs-related action as "hypocrisy," and combined a line from the movie Caddyshack with a quotation from the 17th-century French writer François de La Rochefoucauld in elaborating further: "But as La Rochefoucauld said: 'Hypocrisy is the homage that vice pays to virtue.'
 So I've got that going for me, which is nice."

 After 18 years working for WFLD-TV, Wolf was terminated in February 2006.
 The reasons for his firing were never made entirely clear, but local media provided two explanations.
 One was that Wolf's contract was too rich for the station.
 The other reason involved a pair of incidents that had occurred over the previous six months.
 The first incident, in September 2005, involved WFLD suspending Wolf for three days after an awkward on-air appearance involving then-WGCI-FM radio personality "Crazy Howard" McGee, who apparently while appearing on WFLD had made a crude, below-the-waist gesture.
 Wolf turned around and denigrated the gesture during his sports segment, leading to an off-camera incident with a producer.
 The second incident, at the Chicago Auto Show in February 2006, involving a taped off-beat segment (which never aired) involving Wolf interviewing a man standing outside of the Auto Show in front of his own car.
 Wolf apparently asked if he could "key" the car, and the man dared him to do so.
 When Wolf did so, the man became enraged.